 If you are locked down and can’t get delivery, you need to grow your own weed.
 If the Apocalypse comes, you need to grow your own marijuana.
 If your state or country doesn’t have legal weed, you need to grow your own.
 Here’s how to start.

 Home-Grown Tastes Better

-I have long believed that home-grown weed tasted better, was cheaper and was healthier than any store-bought pot or anything from your local street pharmacist.
+I have long believed that home-grown weed tasted better, was cheaper, and is healthier than any store-bought pot or anything from your local street pharmacist.
 Now there is evidence beyond my own experience to back me up.

 Home-Grown is Cheaper

 When it comes to legal, store-bought marijuana, you can find any opinion you want on the taste.
 But there is no question about cost: buying marijuana retail is usually more expensive, sometimes a LOT more expensive, than buying on the street.